MichielsenM/FOAM/docs/Configuration.md

 - highest_amplitude_pulsation
 >   type: dictionary of list <br>
     default: None <br>
-    Only required when 'highest_amplitude' method is included in 'pattern_methods' <br>
+    Only required when 'highest-amplitude' method is included in 'pattern_methods' <br>
-    Pulsation with the highest amplitude to build pattern from when using 'highest_amplitude' method. <br>
+    Pulsation with the highest amplitude to build pattern from when using 'highest-amplitude' method. <br>
     List with highest amplitudes per part of the split pattern, ordered the same as the file with the observations.
 (List of lenght 1 in case of continuous pattern.)